CrossFit Goes Berserk

 Greg Glassman's rise has not been without controversy.
 "CrossFit is a workout and a company no conventional trainer or M.B.A. would ever have built.
 Glassman is sitting atop a firecracker of a company.
 And the relevant question is, as always, What's he going to do now?"
 INC. wrote.

-To date, more than 50,000 people have gone through the company’s two-day training to become certified coaches, paying $1,000 each.
+To date, more than 50,000 people have gone through the company’s two-day program to begin the process of learning how to train others*, paying $1,000 each.
 Fanning the popularity, Reebok became the lead sponsor of the CrossFit Games in 2011, where the “Fittest on Earth” are crowned.
 The number of gyms, or “boxes,” has grown from 500 in 2009 to nearly 8,000 worldwide at last count, and in the process it’s flooded the country with aspiring coaches who need a weekend-certification seminar before they’re allowed to open their gym under the CrossFit mantel.

 The company, owned by Glassman, made $50 million in 2012, with a goal of hitting $100 million this year.
 The company’s bottom line depends on its growth continuing, since most of its money comes from a steady stream of aspiring coaches at training seminars and the annual fees from boxes.